garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 git init
 ```

-And then it's time to configure the hearth of our `Garden configuration` which is the `project`.
+Now it's time to configure the heart of any Garden configuration, the `project`.

 Edit the `project.garden.yml` with your favorite editor and let's add the following code into it.